Patricky Pitbull: Bellator Lightweight World Champion

 Freire rematched Peter Queally at Bellator 270 on November 5, 2021.
 On October 6, 2021, Patricky's younger brother and Bellator MMA Lightweight Champion Patrício Pitbull announced he vacated the title and that the rematch with Queally would be for the Bellator Lightweight World Championship.
-Freire won the bout via second round technical knockout to become Bellator Lightweight World Champion.
+Freire won the bout via second-round technical knockout to become Bellator Lightweight World Champion.

 Freire was scheduled to make the first defence of the Bellator Lightweight World Championship against Sidney Outlaw on July 22, 2022, at Bellator 283.
-On July 4, it was announced that Patricky had substained an injury and that the bout would be scrapped.
+On July 4, it was announced that Patricky had sustained an injury and that the bout would be scrapped.

 Freire then made his first defence, against Usman Nurmagomedov on November 18, 2022, at Bellator 288.
 He lost the fight and the belt via unanimous decision after a one-sided fight.

 Lightweight Grand Prix

 On January 11, 2023, Freire was announced as one of the 8 participants in the $1 million Lightweight Grand Prix.

+Freire was scheduled to face A.J.
+McKee in the Bellator Lightweight World Grand Prix Quarter-Final as part of Bellator MMA x Rizin 2 on July 30, 2023.
+However, on July 26, it was announced McKee had pulled out of the bout due to an injury, and that he was replaced by Rizin Lightweight Champion Roberto de Souza.
+Freire won the bout by a leg kick technical knockout.

+In the semifinals, Freire faced Alexandr Shabliy on November 17, 2023, at Bellator 301.
+In dominant fashion, Shabliy beat Patricky via unanimous decision, gathering all 50-45 scorecards from the judges.

+PFL

+Freire started the 2024 season with a bout against Clay Collard on April 12, 2024, at PFL 2.
+He lost the fight by second-round technical knockout.

+Freire faced Bruno Miranda on June 21, 2024, at PFL 5.
+He lost the bout via split decision.

+On January 21, 2025, Patricky announced that he had been released from his PFL contract per his request and signed with the Global Fight League.
+However, in April 2025, it was reported that all GFL events were cancelled indefinitely.

+Freire faced Shunta Nomura on July 27, 2025, at Super Rizin 4, and lost the bout via unanimous decision.

+Grappling career

+Freire faced Arman Tsarukyan in the main event of ADXC 10 on May 31, 2025.
+He lost the match by submission with a rear-naked choke.